trt1e/Fake-autorik/README.md

 # Additionaly

-This program was origenaly Adobe photoshop themed, but turned out that schools chant have a subscription that they havent payed for on their pc's, so i rebranded to GIMP (witch is free)
+This program was made using chat-GPT (as a tool)